Magnesite for Rock Tumbling and Cabbing

 White, Cryptocrystalline, Silicified

 This magnesite is perfect for rock tumbling because it has a very fine grain size and is slightly silicified.
-The silicification makes it harder than pure magnesite, and the very fine grain size enables it to be tumbled into smoothly rounded stones.
+The silicification makes it a bit harder than pure magnesite, and the very fine grain size enables it to be tumbled into smoothly rounded stones without cleaving.
 Pure magnesite has a Mohs hardness of 3.5 to 4.5.
 This material has a hardness of 5+.
-That enables it to be easily polished in a rock tumbler using TXP aluminum oxide polish or most other popular rock polishes.
+That allows it to be easily polished in a rock tumbler using TXP aluminum oxide polish or most other popular rock polishes.